 Copy your Workflow's email address

-In the Email trigger configuration, copy the Workflow’s dedicated
+In the Email trigger configuration, copy the Workflow’s

 @workflows.cassidyai.com address.Create a forwarding rule in your email provider